gopinathsjsu/team-project-vsrl_202_teamproject/ReadME.md

 User:

-- User registers into the application by providing basic information like first name, last name, email\_id, gender, phone number.
+- User registers into the application by providing basic information like first name, last name, email\_id, phone number.

 - User can login into their account by using their credentials.